attltb/UFBL/README.md

 Unfortunately, all of known algorithms for CCL require at least 1-byte per pixel data as input.
 There is no CCL algorithm available which can be directly applied to 1-bit per pixel format, which is most natural for binary image or data.

 Using 1-bit per pixel format on binary data not only saves memory, but also allows processing for multiple pixels at once.
 It can be the best choice depending on the purpose.
-Ultra Fast Bit Labeller(UFBL) provides CCL algorithms work very fast on the format.
-As we shell see, it turns out to be almost as fast as the best CCL algorithms known up to now, if not slightly faster.
+Ultra Fast Bit Labeller(UFBL) provides CCL algorithms specialized for the format.
+Scientific research <a href="#BRTS">[1]</a> shows that UFBL algorithms on 1-bit per pixel format are much faster than all other CCL algorithms known at 2021 on their own preferred format.